urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/wt/wtpm.md

 AND

-`?&` is a synthetic hoon that computes the "and" of the loobeans in `p`.
+`?&` is a synthetic rune that computes the "and" of the loobeans in `p`.
 `?&` is commonly used as a control-flow mechanism.

 Produces